It All Begins With Your Decision To Be The Star In The Crowd

 Over to You: Congratulations!

 This is a good time to put all you’ve learned so far into action.
-Choose the right CV format, focus on your achievements, highlight your pertinent technical, software, and transferable skills, and tailor your resume for each job.
+Choose the correct CV format, focus on your achievements, highlight your pertinent technical, software, and transferable skills, and tailor your resume for each job.

 Wenze kahle!
 Well done!!